L0v3P01s0n/sleepwalk-phosh/README.md

 ;)

+## Troubleshooting

+On Mobian Bookworm, notification sounds might not work properly if `bluez-obexd` is installed, typically installed as a recommended package with other bluetooth related packages.
+Running `sudo apt remove bluez-obexd` then rebooting should be enough without breaking Blueman or the bluetooth PulseAudio module.

 ## Porting to other devices

 Porting is fairly simple.
 Grab the Oneplus 6 version as it should be simpler to adapt (the PinePhone version checks for 3 batteries, the battery case, PinePhone one and Pro, the PinePhone also has 3 single-color LEDs instead of a single RGB one).